Jamie-38/Emotion_Classification/README.md

 # Emotion_Classification

-This Project is an attempt to build a bi-lstm model for emotion classification through analysis of facial landmarks and mel spectrogram data of speech.
+This Project builds a bi-lstm model for emotion classification by analysing facial landmarks and mel spectrogram data of speech.

 The project makes use of the RAVDESS dataset.
 This dataset is made up of a series of videos by a number of actors in which one of two lines is spoken while expressing one of eight emotions.
 From these videos, the project gathers facial landmarks, mel spectrograms and phonemes.